Elias Marks: South Carolina Female Collegiate Institute at Barhamville

 Drawing, painting, music, and languages (French, Italian, Latin, and Spanish) were available as optional courses.
 The music classes and performances were particularly important.

 It was not solely intellectual work running Barhamville Institute.
-On one occasion, Marks had to use his shotgun to chase away disruptive students who arrived at Barhamville from a nearby male college.
+On one occasion, Marks used his shotgun to chase away disruptive students who arrived at Barhamville from a nearby male college.
 He slightly wounded one student with a shotgun pellet.
 The student's flintlock misfired when he attempted to return fire on Marks.
-On at least two occasions, Marks was advertising for the return of runaway slaves.Another time he was doing damage control in the newspaper after rumors spread of an affair between two staff members.
-He grew mulberry trees on the Barhamville property for the Southern silkworm industry during the M. multicaulis craze of the 1830s.
+On at least two occasions, Marks advertised for the return of runaway slaves.
+Another time he did damage control in the newspaper after rumors spread of an affair between two staff members.
+The Barhamville school term ended early in 1854 when a student died of typhoid, the first student death at the school in 18 years.
+Marks grew mulberry trees on the Barhamville property for the Southern silkworm industry during the M. multicaulis craze of the 1830s.

 The insignia of the South Carolina Female Collegiate Institute (SCFCI) combined a six-pointed star and a triangle.
 The Latin motto was "Qualem decet esse sororum", "Such as sisters ought to be".
 It was a quote from the Metamorphoses of Ovid, book 2.